Combination eating utensils: Spife

 Spifes are a type of hybrid utensil that combine the functions of a spoon and a knife.
 The name is a portmanteau of "spoon" and "knife".
 It was created by Zespri, a New Zealand kiwifruit marketer, to make a utensil that could be easily used to cut and eat kiwifruit.
 Another version of the spife was also created by Zespri, in collaboration with Scion, called the "biospife".
-It was designed and made in order to make a much more environmentally friendly and sustainable product, using bioplastic materials and made to be disposed of along with kiwi skin.
-After lots of development and research, in 2017, about 150,000 biospifes were ready to be released to the market.
+It was designed with the goal of making a more environmentally friendly and sustainable product, utilizing bioplastic materials and designed to be able to be disposed of alongside kiwifruit skin.
+After significant development and research, in 2017, about 150,000 biospifes were ready to be distributed to the market.

-The Canadian branch of Nutella, a popular brand for chocolate hazelnut spread, also developed their own spife and held a contest in 2017, giving away 40,000 spifes to any winners.
-A promotional campaign was made by Nutella to sponsor the spife, and it was marketed in several social medias, such as Instagram and FaceBook, and in a series of videos on YouTube called the Nutella Breakfast Challenge, done to show the versatility of Nutella.
+The Canadian branch of Nutella, a popular brand for chocolate hazelnut spread, also developed their own spife and held a contest in 2017 to give away about 40,000 spifes to any winners.
+A promotional campaign was developed by Nutella to sponsor their spife and it was marketed on several social medias, such as Instagram and FaceBook, and in a series of videos on YouTube titled the Nutella Breakfast Challenge.
+These aimed to demonstrate the versatility of Nutella.

-The concept of a combination of a spoon and knife into one piece has been around for a long time.
-The first examples were old Roman artifacts that date as far back as the 3rd century CE, although only the spoon part can be seen on some.
-It is presumed that at some point, there was a blade part that would have been attached to the other side.
+The concept of combining a spoon and a knife into one piece has existed for a considerable amount of time.
+The first examples include old Roman artifacts that date as far back as the 3rd century CE, although only the spoon part is preserved in some instances.
+It is presumed that, at some point, there was a blade part that would have been attached to the other end of the tool.
 Roman artifacts like these have been found in various parts of Europe, such as Worms, Cologne, and Helpston.
 The blade is typically the least preserved part of the artifact and would have been attached to the handle by means of an iron tang.
 They were made of various materials, such as silver, bone, and bronze.

 Other utensils that perform a similar function of combining a spoon and knife include the grapefruit spoon, which appears as a spoon with the tip of the spoon possessing a serrated edge.
-It is used to eat citrus fruits by using the serrated part to cut through the rind and then using the spoon part to scoop and take the pulp and eat it.
+It is used to eat citrus fruits by using the serrated edge to cut through the rind and then using the spoon part to scoop out and isolate the pulp to easily eat it.